-The Committee must comprise at least two Corporation members, including the Chair, Co-opted members may also be appointed with relevant experience.
-The Clerk to the Corporation shall be the Clerk to the Committee.
+The Committee must comprise at least two Corporation members, including the Chair of the Corporation, Co-opted members may also be appointed with relevant experience.
+The Director of Governance shall be the Clerk to the Committee.

 The quorum necessary for the transaction of the business of the Committee shall be a minimum of two members of the Committee.